apollographql/router/NEXT_CHANGELOG.md

 ### Remove cache layer ([PR #1647](https://github.com/apollographql/router/pull/1647))

-We removed ServiceBuilderExt::cache in 0.16.0.
+We removed `ServiceBuilderExt::cache` in v0.16.0.
 That was the only consumer of the cache layer.
 This completes the removal by deleting the cache layer.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/1647